Heck-Library/HeckLib/README.md

 ### Editing
 > To edit the script, open your map folder in Visual Studio Code and start editing the `script.ts`.
 This file already contains the initialisation of the map.
 >
-> By just typing `new` and adding a space will give you a bunch of different things you can do with the script.
-Documentation for these will be added later.
->
 > If you need any help with it, ask me on Discord: `Jevk#0004`

 ### Running The Script